slobzheninov/Glyphs-Scripts/README.md

 Some algorithm input by Simon Cozens (@simoncozens).
 Floating window code help by Florian Pircher.
+Distribute Nodes Horizontally/Vertically are a slightly modified version of Distribute Nodes by Rainer Erich Scheichelbauer (@mekkablue)

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use the software provided here except in compliance with the License.
 You may obtain a copy of the License at